 Closing the gender superannuation gap

-Women are retiring with nearly 30% less super than men
+Women are retiring with a third less super than men

 Australia’s gender pay gap has been stuck between 13% and 19% for two decades with women still paid less than men in many industries, despite more modern laws and changing attitudes.